Did you know that supportive spouses are the Unsung Hero’s in our PTSD community?

+But like many, the PTSD spouses can often feel lost.
 Does your spouse or loved one suffer from Post Traumatic Stress disorder (PTSD)?
 If you are then you most likely suffer right along side them.
 Spouses of loved ones with PTSD are some of the strongest and hopeful people in the world.
-In fact, these spouses are the unsung heros in our PTSD community.
+In fact, these spouses are the unsung heroes in our PTSD community.

 According to the U.S. Department of Veteran Affairs, the divorce rate is 38% for married couples where one partner has PTSD.
 Additionally, 30% of marriages ended in divorce in 2016.
 So, if your loved one has PTSD, does that mean that you are at a 68% risk for divorce?